-Kerala: One coronavirus patient discharged from hospital, says Union Health Minister Harsh Vardhan
+Kerala: One coronavirus patient cured and discharged from hospital, says Union Health Minister

 The virus, officially called COVID-19, is believed to have originated in a live seafood market in Wuhan.
 It has claimed 1,355 lives in China.
 As of Thursday, nearly 60,000 confirmed cases of the disease were reported from the country.

-Infection symptoms can include fever, cough, and shortness of breath.
+Infection symptoms include fever, cough, and shortness of breath.
 It causes respiratory illness, and is similar to the Severe Acute Respiratory Syndrome, or SARS, which had also emerged from China in 2002.
 SARS killed 774 people around the world.